 Fresh perspective needs a new approach.
-Colin Macrae, Senior Director, Global Strategic Communications at Electronic Arts, found exactly what he needed to work through a career challenge, through the creative minds of designers Bill Burnett and Dave Evans.
+Colin Macrae, Communications Consultant and Leadership Coach, found exactly what he needed to work through a career challenge, through the creative minds of designers Bill Burnett and Dave Evans.
 Their book, Designing your Life: How to Build a Well-Lived, Joyful Life, applies design thinking concepts to the larger topics of career and life.
 Through the book, he came to accept that “change is an iterative process.
 It’s not about getting it right.”

 “Using design principles to examine your work, your joy, your life—is incredibly freeing.
 The experience was very creative, using visuals and a lot of collaboration with others,” says Macrae, who was introduced to Designing your Life by a development coach.
 “The real magic came from working with some trusted colleagues and opening up the process of evaluating my career to benefiting from others’ input, just as you’d work through any problem in the workplace.”

 Traditional career exploration and development tends to be a solitary pursuit.
 Designing your Life uses the elements of design to broaden exercises of evaluation and idea generation into a collaborative approach to problem solving.
 As others got involved to support Macrae in his pursuit of career happiness, they also dove into the book’s principles and started designing their own lives.
 Working together on this “problem” removes the self-doubt, the blame for career missteps, and becomes an enjoyable process in designing the next chapter(s) of your life.